From Moral Issues that Divide Us

 Principles of Governmental Coercion

 For the sake of discussion, let us grant that a government can legitimately exist through a social contract agreement.
 Let’s also grant that a major task of a government is to protect the rights of its citizens.
 The next question concerns how intrusive a government can be in its efforts to keep citizens in line.
 Consider the behavior of a guy named Crazy John.
 All day long he walks around wearing only a jock strap, smoking marijuana, and screaming out “Jesus is Satan!”
 He urinates openly in public parks, eats out of dumpsters, and gives people the middle finger if they make eye contact with him.
 Can the government restrict Crazy John’s behavior in any way it wants, or are there moral limits to how coercive it can be with him?
-There are four common justifications for governmental coercion that we will consider—some, perhaps, more compelling than others.
+There are four common justifications for governmental coercion that we will consider.

 The first and most important of these is the harm principle: governments may restrict our conduct when it harms other people.
 Actions like assault, rape and murder clearly qualify as harmful acts that the government can prohibit.
 Harm to property would also count.
 In any of these cases, the type of injury must be serious, and not trivial.
 If I accidentally bump your shoulder in a crowded street or spill my soda on your car, these are inconsequential actions that do not rise to the level of a serious injury.
 When we consider Crazy John’s behavior, nothing he does counts as a harm that the government might restrict.
 Second is the offense principle: governments may keep us from offending others.
 It is here where Crazy John excels: his lack of clothing, incessant screaming, public and obscene gestures are all offensive.
 But not every offensive action should be legally prohibited, and the ones that should are those that spectators cannot easily avoid and ignite feelings of outrage.
 Mere nuisances do not qualify.
 In John’s case, perhaps only his public urination counts as truly offensive.
 His other conduct is either merely annoying, or can be avoided by looking away from him.